nhtam1989/test-php/README.md

 ## Design an API between React and Laravel.

-We need to validate the input like
+We need to validate the input as below
 ```
 url : required
 Keywords: up to 5 keywords